SchulzLab/TFAnalysis/README.md

 Rscript Dump_Training_As_RData.R <Folder holding the subfolders with the shrunken training data for all TFs> <Target directory for the RData files>
 ```

-####Step 2 Learn models
+####Step 2.2 Learn models
-NEEDS CHANGES:
-To train the random forests, the script `Classification/Train_Random_Forest_Classifiers.py` can be used.
+To train the random forests, the script `Classification/Train_Random_Forest_Classifiers_Reduced_Feature_Space.py` can be used.
-END NEEDS CHANGES.
 We use the same parameteres as above.

-NEEDS CHANGES:
 The command is:
 ```
-python Train_Random_Forest_Classifiers.py <Folder containing the RData files produced in Step 1> <Target directory to store the learned models>
+python Train_Random_Forest_Classifiers_Reduced_Feature_Space.py <Folder containing the RData files produced in Step 2.1> <Target directory to store the learned models>
 ```
-END NEEDS CHANGES.
+This learns models for all RData files that are present in the given directory.

 ###Apply them to Leaderboard data and Test data
-To make predictions on the leaderboard and test data sets, the script NEEDS-CHANGES`Classification/Predict_TF_Binding.py`END-NEEDS-CHANGES can be used.
+To make predictions on the leaderboard and test data sets, the script `Classification/Predict_TF_Binding.py` can be used.
 This scripts has to be started manually for all files that should be classified.

 The command to run the script for one such file is:
-NEEDS CHANGES
 ```
 python Predict_TF_Binding.py <File to be classified> <Folder containing the trained random forest models> <Name of the TF for which binding should be predicted> <Target directory to store the predictions>
 ```
-END NEEDS CHANGES

 ###Preparing data for submission
 In order to reformat the data such that it sufficies the requirements of the challenge, the classification results are reformatted using the script
-NEEDS CHANGES`Postprocessing/Prepare_Predictions_For_Submission.py`.
-END NEEDS CHANGES
+`Postprocessing/Submission_Format.bash`.
-Here, the data is sorted and stored according to the challenge naming conventions.
+Here, the data is sorted, renamed and stored according to the challenge conventions.

 The command to run the script is:
-NEEDS CHANGES
 ```
-python Prepare_Predictions_For_Submission.py <Folder containing the classified files> <Folder containing the files without overlapping DHS sites> <Target directory> <F for Final round submission, L for Leaderboard submission>
+bash Submission_Format.bash <TF name> <Tissue name> <File to reformat> <F for Final round submission, L for Leaderboard submission>
 ```
-END NEEDS CHANGES

 ##Contact
 Please contact *fbejhati[at]mmci.uni-saarland.de* or *fschmidt[at]mmci.uni-saarland.de* in case of questions.